wantbook-book/SERL/README.md

 ## Overview

 **Abstract:** Recent advances have demonstrated the effectiveness of Reinforcement Learning (RL) in improving the reasoning capabilities of Large Language Models (LLMs).
 However, existing works inevitably rely on high-quality instructions and verifiable rewards for effective training, both of which are often difficult to obtain in specialized domains.
-In this paper, we propose \textit{\textbf{Se}lf-play \textbf{R}einforcement \textbf{L}earning}~(SeRL) to \textit{bootstrap} LLM training with limited initial data.
+In this paper, we propose ***Se**lf-play **R**einforcement **L**earning* (SeRL) to *bootstrap* LLM training with limited initial data.
 Specifically, SeRL comprises two complementary modules: self-instruction and self-rewarding.

 - The former module generates additional instructions based on the available data at each training step, employing comprehensive online filtering strategies to ensure instruction quality, diversity, and difficulty.